 With close to 158.4 million ballots cast according to the Pew Research Center, the 2020 presidential election saw a record voter turnout – over 20 million more than the 2016 election.
 Despite the record, the US Census reports that this was only an estimated 66.8% of Americans who were registered to vote.
 While the increase in voter turnout is encouraging evidence that more Americans are realizing the importance of civic engagement, there is still much more to be done to get the population engaged within communities and politics as a whole.

-This should start with citizen engagement in local government, as it’s far more accessible than getting involved on the state or national level, and the changes that result from civic participation will be more visible.
+This should start with proper civic management for local government, as it’s far more accessible than getting involved on the state or national level, and the changes that result from civic participation will be more visible.
 Considering the drastic political divide and significant lack of bipartisanship in the United States, citizen engagement in local government is more important now than ever.

 What is civic participation?